gcallah/JohnGray/papers/garrard.md

-moral and political pathologies, including totalitarianism, fascism, Communism, environmental degradation, nihilism, Jacobinism, liberal imperialism, Bolshevism, a highly destructive form of capitalist fundamentalism, radical Islam and even the Counter-Enlightenment.
-He links the Enlightenment directly to modernity, Christianity and pre-Socratic antiquity and bundles the whole package together in a giant collection of monstrosities that have led the world to its present state of ruination, with no apparent prospect of escape.
+moral and political pathologies, including totalitarianism, fascism, Communism, environmental degradation, nihilism, Jacobinism, liberal imperialism, Bolshevism, a highly destructive form of capitalist fundamentalism, radical Islam, and even the Counter-Enlightenment.
+He links the Enlightenment directly to modernity, Christianity, and pre-Socratic antiquity and bundles the whole package together in a giant collection of monstrosities that have led the world to its present state of ruination, with no apparent prospect of escape.

-While my primary purpose in what follows is to explicate Gray's dark portrait of the Enlightenment, its purportedly destructive role in Western history and what he thinks can be done about it, I will also offer some critical reflections on a number of contentious claims, assumptions and conclusion he makes that raise doubts about the plausibility and coherence of his views on the subject.
-My account is based primarily on five of his many books covering a twenty-year period, in which his presentation of the Enlightenment has remained very
+While my primary purpose in what follows is to explicate Gray's dark portrait of the Enlightenment, its purportedly destructive role in Western history, and what he thinks can be done about it, I will also offer some critical reflections on a number of contentious claims, assumptions, and conclusions he makes that raise doubts about the plausibility and coherence of his views on the subject.
+My account is based primarily on six of his many books covering a twenty-eight year period, in which his presentation of the Enlightenment has remained very
-consistent: *Isaiah Berlin* (1995), *Enlightenment's Wake* (1997), *Voltaire* (1999), *Black Mass* (2007) and *Seven Types of Atheism* (2018).
+consistent: *Isaiah Berlin* (1995), *Enlightenment's Wake* (1997), *Voltaire* (1999), *Black Mass* (2007) and *Seven Types of Atheism* (2018), and *The New Leviathans* (2023).

 **Gray's Portrait of the Enlightenment**